sarnold/yaml-tools/README.rst

 Features and limitations
 ------------------------

-We mainly test on mavlink XML message definitions and NIST/SSG YAML files, so round-trip conversion *may not* work at all on arbitrarily complex XML files with namespaces, etc.  The current round-trip is not exact, due to the following:
+We mainly test ymltoxml on mavlink XML message definitions and NIST/SSG YAML files, so round-trip conversion *may not* work at all on arbitrarily complex XML files with namespaces, etc.  The current round-trip is not exact, due to the following:

 * missing encoding is added to version tag
 * leading/trailing whitespace in text elements and comments is not preserved